How to prepare for a recession: 7 steps to take

 Make it a habit to look over your credit reports from Equifax, Experian and TransUnion to confirm that there’s no suspicious activity there either.
 Putting a fraud alert or credit freeze on your reports can help prevent criminals from opening accounts in your name.

-Ultimately, doing the work to prepare for a recession or economic downturn is an investment all its own.
+Ultimately, considering and then acting on how to prepare for a recession or economic downturn is an investment all its own.
 By following this checklist, you can enter a period of turbulence with confidence and a well-deserved sense of control.

 Just as your life evolves, so should your financial plan.
 Learn how we can help you design a plan that fits your life.